-You can also reduce your risk of heart disease by limiting your al- cohol consumption and quitting the use of tobacco.
+You can also reduce your risk of heart disease by limiting your al- cohol consumption and guitting the use of tobacco.

-Learn more about heart health and heart-healthy activities in your community, and see what others are doing for their heart health, at nhlbi.nih.gov/ourhearts or follow #OurHearts on social media.
+Learn more about heart health and heart-healthy activities in your community, and see what others are doing for their heart health, at nhlbi.nih.gov/ourhearts or follow #OurHearts.

-Sources: National Institutes of Health, Centers for Disease Control & Prevention, National Institutes of Health, EHHD, and the American Heart Association.
+Sources: National Institutes of Health, Centers for Disease Control & Prevention, National Institutes of Health, EHHD, and the American Heart Assoc.